-- Stop the burning and minimize contamination. - Severe burns should be transported to a burn center unless ETA > 30 minutes. - Keep patient warm. - Superficial and partial thickness burns < 10% may have wet dressings applied. - Burns > 10% BSA may be covered with clean, dry sheets or dressings. - Remove clothing and jewelry from injured parts.
-Do not remove items which have adhered to the skin. - Inhalation injuries with an unsecured airway should be transported to the nearest facility. - Chemical burns are Haz-Mat situations and must be grossly decontaminated at the scene. - BP may be taken over damaged tissue if no other site is accessible.
+- It is strongly recommended that at dispatch, agencies immediately call for the nearest available cyanide antidote cache whenever any of the following occur: - o Dispatched on a report of a person trapped with exposure to fire or smoke in an enclosed area. - o Dispatched on a report of an incident involving hydrogen cyanide. - o Report of a Mayday or firefighter down with exposure to fire or smoke in an enclosed area. - Stop the burning and minimize contamination. - Severe burns should be transported to a burn center unless ETA > 30 minutes. - Keep patient warm. - Superficial and partial thickness burns < 10% may have wet dressings applied. - Burns > 10% BSA may be covered with clean, dry sheets or dressings. - Remove clothing and jewelry from injured parts.
+Do not remove items which have adhered to the skin. - Inhalation injuries with an unsecured airway should be transported to the nearest facility. - Chemical burns are HazMat situations and must be grossly decontaminated at the scene. - BP may be taken over damaged tissue if no other site is accessible.

-- Assess for respiratory distress, stridor, hoarseness, sooty sputum, singed eyebrows and nares, or burns of the face or airway. - Apply cardiac monitor, especially if patient has suffered a lightning strike or electrical burn. - Determine type of burn and treat as follows: - o Radiation burns: - Treat other medical emergencies first. - Treat as thermal burns except when burn is contaminated with radioactive materials, then treat as a Haz-Mat situation - Consider contacting Haz-Mat team for assistance in contamination cases. - o Inhalation Burns: - Provide {humidified} $O_2$ with Saline. - If no humidifier is available, administer a Saline Nebulizer 3 ml.
-Repeat PRN. - {CO oximeter} - Provide endotracheal intubation if apneic. - Consider Hyperbaric Oxygen treatment for the following: - o Underlying cardiovascular or symptoms such as chest pain or shortness of breath - $\circ$ > 60 years of age - Obvious neurological symptoms, such as any interval of unconsciousness, loss of time, inability to perform simple motor tasks, or loss of memory - o Pregnancy - In patients where cyanide is a likely component of the smoke, it is critical to control any seizure activity using Diazepam or Midazolam.
+- Assess for respiratory distress, stridor, hoarseness, sooty sputum, singed eyebrows and nares, or burns of the face or airway. - Apply cardiac monitor, especially if patient has suffered a lightning strike or electrical burn. - Determine type of burn and treat as follows: - o Radiation burns: - Treat critical medical conditions first. - Treat as thermal burns except when burn is contaminated with radioactive materials, then treat as a HazMat situation - Consider contacting HazMat team for assistance in contamination cases. - Inhalation Burns: - Provide {humidified} O2 with Saline. - If no humidifier is available, administer a Saline Nebulizer 3 ml.
+Repeat PRN. - {CO oximeter} - Provide endotracheal intubation if apneic. - Consider Hyperbaric Oxygen treatment for the following: - o Underlying cardiovascular or symptoms such as chest pain or shortness of breath - $\circ$ > 60 years of age - Obvious neurological symptoms, such as any interval of unconsciousness, loss of time, inability to perform simple motor tasks, or loss of memory - Pregnancy - In patients where cyanide is a likely component of the smoke, it is critical to control any seizure activity using Midazolam or Diazepam.